Integrated error tracking

 • Total users affected.

-• First seen: the date, and the commit ().
+• First seen: the date and commit ().

 • Last seen date, shown as a relative date.
-To see the timestamp, hover over the date with your mouse.
+To view the timestamp, hover over the date.

 • A bar graph of error frequency per hour.
-Hover over a bar to see the total number of errors in that hour.
+To view the total number of errors in a specific hour, hover over a bar.

 • A stack trace.